peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public string GetCharset();

-Gets this media type's charset parameter.
+Gets this media type's "charset" parameter, naming a character encoding used to represent text in the data that uses this media type.

 <b>Returns:</b>

-Returns the charset parameter, converted to ASCII lower-case, if it exists, or "us-ascii" if the media type is ill-formed (RFC2045 sec.
-5.2), or if the media type is "text/plain" and doesn't have a charset parameter (see RFC2046), or the default charset, if any, for the media type if the charset parameter is absent.
+If the "charset" parameter exists, returns that parameter with the basic upper-case letters A to Z (U + 0041 to U + 005A) converted to lower case.
+Returns "us-ascii" instead if the media type is ill-formed (RFC2045 sec.
+5.2), or if the media type is "text/plain" and doesn't have a "charset" parameter (see RFC2046), or the default value for that parameter, if any, for the media type if the "charset" parameter is absent.
 Returns an empty string in all other cases.

 ### GetHashCode